smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachine/doc/spec_ES.md

         type: Property
         units: Amps
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     factory:
-      description: 'The factory name/code manufacturing this machine.'
+      description: The factory name/code manufacturing this machine
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     firmwareVersion:
-      description: 'The (manufacturer specific) firmware version of this machine.'
+      description: The (manufacturer specific) firmware version of this machine
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     firstUsedAt:
-      description: 'Indicates the date/time at which date and time the machine was first used (nominally in UTC).'
+      description: Indicates the date/time at which date and time the machine was first used (nominally in UTC)
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     hardwareVersion:
-      description: 'The (manufacturer specific) hardware version of this machine.'
+      description: The (manufacturer specific) hardware version of this machine
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     id:
-      anyOf: &manufacturingmachine_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     installationNotes:
-      description: 'Notes relating to this machine installation.'
+      description: Notes relating to this machine installation
       properties:
         docUri:
           format: uri